What is free bleeding, really?

 When we think about leaking from our periods, it may conjure up embarrassing memories.
 Think of eighth-grade gym class when someone pointed and gawked at the circle of blood on our pants.

-Free bleeding is the refusal to use period products to collect menstrual blood.
-1 There are multiple reasons why menstruators might partake, ranging from personal benefits to displays of political activism and challenging societal taboos.
+Free bleeding is the refusal to use period products to collect menstrual blood.1 There are multiple reasons why menstruators might partake, ranging from personal benefits to displays of political activism and challenging societal taboos.

 Here at Flex®, our mission is to help people with periods thrive.
-Whether that means finding a new period product that works better for you or ditching period products altogether, we’re for it.
-For many, free bleeding is an excellent option in the “period toolkit.”
+Whether that means finding a period product that works better for you or ditching period products altogether, we’re for it.
+For many, free bleeding is an excellent option in the “period toolkit”.
 How public you choose to take it is entirely up to you.

 Curious about free bleeding and how it all started?
 Here’s what you need to know.